 What we have established, even without going into how the body adapts to caloric deficiencies by reducing involuntary body movements and making others more efficient, is that if you are already slim, you should not reduce your caloric intake as drastically as 500 kCal/day as a significantly milder intervention will result in ~0.45 kg of lost weight due to your leaner body composition.

-At the same time the math tells us that it is significantly harder to lose weight if you have a high body fat percentage than the 3500 Calorie per pound rule might make you believe.
+At the same time the mathematics of weight loss tells us that it is significantly harder to lose weight if you have a high body fat percentage than the 3500 Calorie per pound rule might make you believe.
 The more obese a person is, the more misleading the rule of thumb is in their situation.
 One might need to cut their caloric intake by as much as 4600 kCal per week or even more, depending on the specifics.

 If you want a more realistic estimate of the dietary change you need to commit to in order to lose weight, you can consult GIGAcalculator’s weight loss calculator as well as the U.S. NIH weight planner.
 Both tools allow you to also incorporate a change of your physical activity level in your estimate.